codegrue/card_settings/README.md

 ## Contributions

-**NOTE: I am no longer actively developing on Flutter.
-Therefore, I am looking for at least two others to become owners of this project to keep it moving forward.
-Please contect me if interested.**
+- Jeff Jorczak
+- Rody Davis

+**NOTE: We would like a third contributor for redundency.
+Please contect us if interested.**

 If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/codegrue/card_settings/issues).